 A. He is like the very "heart" of God.

-1. He is the most tender and sensitive part of the Godhead
+1. He is the most tender and sensitive part of the Godhead.

 NOTE: When a loved one leaves, you may say, " I'll be with you".
 You can't really, but it is your heart's desire and will that goes with them.
 The Holy Spirit (like the heart of God) can actually go with the one loved.
 He goes with each of us at all times.